bilal2vec/L2/NOTES.md

 -   change col-major to row-major
 -   impl iterator
--   separate the view and data parts of tensor to not have to copy everything
+-   separate the view and data parts of tensor to not have to copy everything?
     -   use pointers?
+    -   cant use (mut) reference because you need to initialize data somehow, it must belong to the tensor that created it
+    -   tensor must be able to mutate data to do in-place operations
+    -   option to do in-place or copy
+        -   autograd needs copy
+        -   but some ops like `x[:10] = 0` should be able to be done inplace
+    -   so don't need to separate data and tensor, but keep in mind for future if you want to do more (or multiple) inplace ops

 ### Done